tundish/proclets/proclets/doc/intro.rst

 This means you can sketch out a process in pencil as a Proclet and then implement it in Python code without leaving that conceptual framework.
-Hopefully this makes it a simpler job to verify that your code accurately implements the model.
+Hopefully this makes it a simpler job to verify that your code accurately realises the model.